-- Headphone VolumeThe front-panel OLED menu tree lists a separate submenu titled Headphone Volume.
-This rarely needs to be brought-up manually because it pops up by itself whenever a pair of headphones is plugged into the front panel jack.
-Use the knob to adjust listening level to a comfortable point. - About The bottom of the Admin menu page will give information on the serial number, version of firmware and 'Uptime' for your JUSTIN 808.
-Uptime is the total number of days and hours that the unit has been in operation since it was first installed, or since the last Hard Reset.
+About The bottom of the Admin menu page will give information on the serial number, version of firmware and 'Uptime' for your JUSTIN 808.
+Uptime is the total number of days and hours that the unit has been in operation since AC mains power was last applied.